bobbytrapz/autosr/README.md

 Use 'autosr options' to make changes.

-# Installing on OS X
+# Installing on Mac OS X

 Save [autosr-osx](https://github.com/bobbytrapz/autosr/releases/latest) to your home directory.